cabrerahector/wordpress-popular-posts/readme.md

 ## Description

-WordPress Popular Posts (from now on, just *WPP*) is a highly customizable [plugin](https://wordpress.org/plugins/wordpress-popular-posts/) to showcase the most commented / viewed entries on your [WordPress](https://wordpress.org/) powered site.
+WP Popular Posts (from now on, just *WPP*) is a highly customizable [plugin](https://wordpress.org/plugins/wordpress-popular-posts/) to showcase the most commented / viewed entries on your [WordPress](https://wordpress.org/) powered site.

 ## Features